titaneric/titaneric.github.io/static/latex/resume.typ

 // ],
             [Pioneer of adopting and advocating Terraform in LINE Taiwan, managed *80%* internal infra in SRE team.
 ],
-            [Designed and implemented slack-based workflow automation framework to greatly improve operational cost and avoid manual error.], [Developed internal infra cost calculator, metrics snapshotter (for long-term usage), and dashboards to demonstrate cost estimation.], [Analyzed the root cause of technical debt, and developed alternative solution to resolve it.
-Also helped sunsetting high operational-cost internal system.], ),
+            // [Introduced Grafana Agent and Faro SDK in LINE Taiwan to achieve full-chained tracing, which improved the observability and reduced the time to resolve the issue.], [Designed and implemented slack-based workflow automation framework to greatly improve operational cost and avoid manual error.], [Developed internal infra cost calculator, metrics snapshotter (for long-term usage), and dashboards to demonstrate cost estimation.], [Analyzed the root cause of technical debt, and developed alternative solution to resolve it.
+Also helped sunsetting highly operational cost internal system.], ),
         ),
         subSection(